fixedtire/shell_cheatsheets/README.md

 > **Note:** So far this is only for MAC/Linux Users (Bash/ZShell)

-1. Download .txt files and save it to a directory, example directory: _/Users/mariah/bin/_
+1. Download all .txt files from "txt\*files" and save it to a directory, example directory: \_/Users/mariah/bin/\_
 2. Figure out if you are using ZShell or Bash:

 ```